JTSDK/jtsdk-tools/src/docs/windows/Install-PostgreSQL.md

 |:--:|
 | *Finish Installation* |

-This concludes the [PostgreSQL Installation](Install-PostgreSQL.md).
-Additional database information, tests, and additional code snippet information will be posted at <JTSDK@Groups.io>.

 ## Post Installation Update

 The EDB Installer adds two double-quotes to its environment script that causes